 Oh the resources page...
 Perhaps the most under-utilized page on doula websites, usually consisting of no more than a list of linked resources for pregnancy and birth.
 But isn't that what a resources page is SUPPOSED to be, you ask?
 Well yes, and no. Yes, you want to provide great resources to site visitors and clients, but the typical format is both overwhelming and, frankly, boring.

-Here are five tips to help you make the most of the doula resources page on your website.
+Five tips to help you make the most of the your resources page >

 Know your clients.